LaraRams3y/reading-notes/code102/read06-dynamicjavascript.md

 To decalre a variable is to assign it a value or meaning.

-### There Are Four Ways to Declare Variables:
+### There Are Four Ways to Declare Variables

- 1. Automatically -
+ 1. Automatically
  2. Usine "let" - used of you can't use "const"
  3. Using "var" - used with old browsers
  4. Using "const" - used if type & value shouldn't change.